TryItOnline/cixl/devlog/beyond_booleans.md

 ```

 ### Common Lisp
 Common Lisp treats ```nil``` as false and any other value as true, which prevents dispatching methods on booleans among other issues.
 It does provide a boolean type, with a single value called ```t```; but no false value.
 Like C, it offers no facilities for user code to hook into the protocol.
-It does however allow chaining values, which allows using the regular ```or```-operator to select the first non-```nil``` value from a list among other tricks.
+It does however allow chaining values, which enables using ```or```to select the first non-```nil``` value among other tricks.

 ```
 * (or nil (list 1 2 3))